 This poster brochure visualizes the impacts of conflict palm oil production locally and on a global scale, while also calling attention to the ingredient’s ubiquity in fast food, snack items, and everyday toiletries.
 The poster provides shoppers with methods they can use to distinguish between brands that have committed to utilizing sustainably-sourced palm oil, and those that haven’t.

 Post-structural type fusion poster, working backwards from formal design processes.
-Beginning first with creating abstract forms, and then applying a concept later in the process.
+Beginning first with creating abstract forms, and then finding a concept within later in the process.
 From there, used the forms to create typographic shapes to assist the concept of the piece.
 The textures, though digitally created, mimicked materials and life in the outside natural world.
 'Realness' is often used in drag culture to describe a performer who has effectively and realistically imitated something different than themselves.

 Motion graphic explainer video created to promote the Jeffrey D Clark Center's $100 Startup Business Competition.
 Used original illustrations and After Effects to create this simple instructional video highlighting the easiness of applying for the competition.
 This video was promoted online through the Center's various social media channels, and was shown live to 300 students.
 The competition received over 60 team applications, each containing 2-3 participants.